Patrick Stewart

 Patrick Stewart's Personal Life

 Despite concerns about early-onset alopecia, Patrick married choreographer Sheila Falconer in 1966.
-Before long, the couple welcomed their heirs - son Daniel and daughter Sophia.
+The couple soon welcomed two children - son Daniel and daughter Sophia.

 Patrick Stewart, his first wife Sheila Falconer, and their children